 The financial report is designed to provide a general overview of Channing Park Community Development District's finances for all those with an interest.
-Questions concerning any of the information provided in this report or requests for additional information should be addressed to the Channing Park Community Development District, Rizzetta & Company, 3434 Colwell Avenue, Suite 200, Tampa, Florida 33614.
+Questions concerning any of the information provided in this report or requests for additional information should be addressed to the Channing Park Community Development District's Accounting Department at 3434 Colwell Avenue, Suite 200, Tampa, Florida 33614.

-Channing Park Community Development District STATEMENT OF NET POSITION September 30, 2021
+Channing Park Community Development District STATEMENT OF NET POSITION September 30, 2022